Taiwoleegend/Landing-Page/README.md

  Landing page.
- implementation and execution of html and css basics..
+ implementation and execution of html and css basics.